 Athletic Shoes

 Altra Torin 7.
 Size 11 US.
 Had two pairs of Torin 5 and now got the 7 because they are legit.
 These are my pavement running shoes.
 Thick soles for max protection from the evil concrete.
-If you are buying Hokes or On Cloud or any other stupid major running shoe brand, stop now and try Altras.
+If you are buying Hokas or On Cloud or any other stupid major running shoe brand, stop now and try Altras.

 Xero 360 Cross Training.
 Size 11.5 US.
 This is a great all around athletic shoe.
 I had the Xero Prio prior, which I wore out because I wore them so much and replaced them with the 360s.
 I would have bought another pair of Prios, but they introduced this more robust shoe to compete with the Reebok Nanos of the durable athletic shoe market.
 This shoe is unreal.
 100% recommended for anything physical.
 I wear these on the treadmill when I run indoors.
 The only thing I would choose another shoe for would be long distance running on pavement.
 They would be comfortable to walk around all day in, but it isn’t as stylish looking.
 Other alternatives for that below.